buzzkillb/dockertor/README.md

 ```
 restart tor
 ```
 Be careful running this as people say to use iptables to route this and not --net host, if being behind only tor matters.

+buzzkillb/tor:latest - debian based